Time Travel is Cheating: Going Live with DeepFund for Real-Time Fund Investment Benchmarking: Limitation

 \section{Limitation}

-The current implementation highly simplifies the trading process and does not account for many practical considerations such as transaction fees, market trading restrictions, and hybrid trading strategies.
+The current implementation highly simplifies the trading context (\ie US stock market only) and does not account for many practical considerations such as transaction fees, market trading restrictions, and hybrid trading strategies.
 These details could potentially impact trading performance, but have not been evaluated in our current framework.
-Besides, we currently only focus on the US stock market.
-Future iterations should expand to include a more diverse range of markets, such as non-US stocks, derivatives, commodities, and alternative investments to better assess LLMs' performance across different assets.
-Lastly, the evaluation period was short and occurred during a declining market, which could skew our results toward specific trading approaches.
-Conducting longer tests across various market conditions (\eg rising, falling, and stable markets) would give more reliable and applicable insights into LLMs' investment abilities.
+Therefore, we aim to incorporate index-aligned universes, realistic execution frictions, and broader market conditions in future iterations.
+Meanwhile, the analysis depth can be further improved by adding more index-based (\eg relative performance to market indices) and LLM-based (\eg reasoning cost, consistency, explainability) evaluation metrics.
+Lastly, the evaluation period was short and occurred during a volatile market, which could skew our results toward specific trading approaches.
+Conducting longer tests across various circumstances (\eg bullish, bearish and volatile markets) would manifest more reliable and applicable insights into LLMs' investment abilities.